Skip to content

 Ninja Forms also takes care of managing form submissions for you right within the WordPress dashboard.

-Creating forms is relatively easy.
+Creating contact forms is relatively easy.
 You start by going to Forms / Add New.
 There, you get to use a simplified drag-and-drop interface.
 To add form fields, you have to click on a specific type of field, and then you can realign it similarly to how you’d work with WordPress widgets:

-Ninja Forms final form
+Ninja Forms final contact form.

 What’s cool about this plugin is the number of customizations it delivers.
 Just to name a couple: